Hatred (video game): Post-release

 Hatred received generally negative reviews.
 It holds an aggregated score of 43/100 on Metacritic based on 46 reviews.

 GameSpot gave Hatred a score of 3 out of 10, noting that the game's novelty wore off quickly due to a lack of variation or "thrilling five-star moment[s]", and concluding that "the fact that the final product fails even to be worth a primal psychotic scream of victory against society at large for the people it might encourage means it laughably fails even at being dangerous."
-Similarly, Jim Sterling, while criticizing the tone, concluded that "worse than that—we got a damn boring game".
-Rock, Paper, Shotgun said that "Hatred fails in every way", claiming the game falls short in terms of entertainment, technical competence, and "to be a controversial, shocking experience".
+Similarly, James Stephanie Sterling, while criticizing the tone, concluded that "worse than that—we got a damn boring game".
+Rock, Paper, Shotgun said that "Hatred fails in every way", stating that the game falls short in terms of entertainment, technical competence, and "to be a controversial, shocking experience".
 Chris Carter of Destructoid was also critical of one-note gameplay while noting several technical issues.

 Softpedia praised the game's mechanics, calling the game "a good twin-stick shooter that manages to offer an interesting experience only through the actual theme".
 IGN Italy praised the game's shooting mechanics and visuals component, but criticized its repetitiveness and poor artificial intelligence; likewise IGN Spain praised the game's visuals and scenario's destructibility but panned its A.I. and poor plot.

-Upon launch, Hatred quickly became a best seller on Steam, and it holds a "Very Positive" response on the site.
+Upon launch, Hatred quickly became a best seller on Steam, and as of June 2024 it holds a "Very Positive" response on the site.